SamMed05/c-cpp-notes/docs/basics-of-programming.md

 - Code as if another person will have to read it tomorrow, without being in your mind
 - Don't learn pieces of code by heart: train your logic to be able to (re)write them later whenever you need them
 - Keep the code well-commented
-- Don't use [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) (hard-coded values that are difficult to update and to reason about)
+- Don't use [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) (hard-coded values that are often unclear and difficult to update)
 - Complicated is different from complex, and it's better to avoid the first one: *Keep It Simple*
 - Give the right importance to indentation and readability
 - Think in advance about the reusability of the code you are writing now.

-Following these steps, along with practice and a strong (strong!) motivation, will transform you in a good and proud programmer.
+Following these steps, along with a lot of practice and strong motivation, will transform you into an excellent programmer.